US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/ops.md

 ## /cloud-deployment

 Bicep files to provision resources in the Azure cloud environment with support for both commercial and US gov regions.
 The bicep files are broken down to deploy a subset of what is needed by USTP Case Management System (CAMS).
-Use the **main bicep**, _ustp-cams.bicep_, to provision complete Azure resources.
+Use the **main bicep**, _main.bicep_, to provision complete Azure resources.

 Note the following assumptions: